The Things They Carried

 All Together Now

 So, how do you feel about the Tims by the end of the book?
 Some people feel betrayed by the way Tim O'Brien twists the truth, and they can't get over it.
-We know that you might be feeling that way, but we urge you to try and get past it and see an intelligent man profoundly (and not surprisingly) damaged by war who is attempting to pay respect to his comrades the only way he can – by telling stories.Timeline
+We know that you might be feeling that way, but we urge you to try to get past it and see an intelligent man profoundly (and not surprisingly) damaged by war who is attempting to pay respect to his comrades the only way he can... by telling stories.Timeline